 A Master's or Honours thesis can often provide a good start on all these, and also some indication of your research abilities (as mentioned under 5. below).
 But don't worry, most of the early research ideas that students send me are grand, vague and under-informed about existing work.
 That's OK to start with, but you will then need to be willing to make some noticeable progress towards (a)-(d) during correspondence or conversation with me before I'll take you on as a student.
 It also pays to look at my research interests, to see where they might overlap with yours.
 Regarding the requirement for new knowledge, you must realise that though a PhD may help you save the world or your country's environment, it is not enough just to wish to study ecological or environmental economics and thereby become an ecological saviour.
 Every PhD must be a contribution to knowledge, and for that to be possible, most research proposals end up a lot narrower and more focused than students' initial idealistic plans.
 Finding out what other people have already done is a key part of this narrowing, so at some stage in our correspondence I'll be expecting you to do at least a basic literature search if you haven't already done so.
 You should therefore tell me if you don't have access to the databases mentioned under (d), since this obviously makes a big difference to what literature you can find, and I'll need to take that into account.

 4. ADEQUATE SUPERVISION.
 Prospective PhD students often do not realise that ecological/environmental/resource economics covers a huge field (not to mention interdisciplinary research in the environment), and that any one academic can cover only a small part of it in their research.
 Unless your supervisor knows at least something about your research topic, or wants to find out about it so as to develop a new line in their own research, they will not be able to supervise you as well as you would wish.
 (This is not to say that you must look for an exact fit: as mentioned above in 3., a PhD is all about finding out something new, so inevitably at some stage in your research you will acquire advanced knowledge or techniques that your supervisor does not have.)
-So you should look closely at the research interests, curricula vitae and recent papers of the main ANU academics supervising in ecological/environmental/resource economics, who are among the academic staff listed on the People page of the Economics and Environment Network webpage.
+So you should look closely at the research interests, curricula vitae and recent papers of the main ANU academics supervising in ecological/environmental/resource economics, who can be found by inserting relevant keywords into the "Search our research" box at ANU's Researchers webpage.
 Some of these may not currently have spare capacity to supervise you, but you usually need to contact them in person to find that out.
 For more about me, see my research interests or use the link below to the rest of my website.